Who we are

 Public engagement is at the heart of our research and our teaching.
 Our research seeks to inform policy and to engage with industry and a wide range of stakeholders and communities across a number of sectors.
 Recent partnerships that demonstrate our engagement with environmental issues have been with the UK Environment Agency, local governments and stakeholders in the water, agriculture and natural resources sectors, The Responsible Media Forum and Green Film Shooting in Germany.
 In the cultural sectors we have had collaborations and partnerships with The Finnish Film Institute, Spon Spun Festival, Albany Theatre, Coventry Artspace Partnerships, BAFTA, European Centre for Creative Economy (Dortmund), European Partnership on Cultural and Creative Spillovers (Arts Council England, Arts Council Ireland, Creative England, European Cultural Foundation).
 Our entrepreneurial activity includes partnerships with Warwick in London and BIMA London (British Interactive Media Association), Leading Creative Talent, and the Korea Cultural Tourism Institute.

-Students participate in projects to solve real cultural and economic problems for clients including the BBC, GfK NOP Media Research and Association for Independent Music, Compton Verney, Royal Shakespeare Company, Belgrade Theatre, Birmingham Contemopray Music Group, Sampad South Asian Arts, Shakespeare Birthplace Trust, Warwick Arts Centre, All3Media, AAR and the Four Seasons Group.
-We also have guest speaker input from various ‘industry’ sources including - BBC, Field Day Production, Simons Muirhead and Burton, InSkin Media, and Creative Semiotics.
+Students participate in projects to address real cultural, strategic, and commercial challenges for collaborative partners including the BBC, GfK NOP Media, Exient Games, Association for Independent Music, Compton Verney, Royal Shakespeare Company, Belgrade Theatre, Birmingham Contemporary Music Group, Sampad South Asian Arts, Shakespeare Birthplace Trust, Warwick Arts Centre, All3Media, AAR and the Four Seasons Group.
+We also have guest speaker input from various ‘industry’ sources including - the BBC, Field Day Productions, Simons Muirhead and Burton, Bracket Creative, InSkin Media, Creative Semiotics and a range of freelance practitioners.
 Staff contribute to projects on aesthetic practice, digital innovation, heritage management, arts impact and the management of media and creativity through commissioned research, collaborative projects, industry seminars, conferences and workshops and by creating partnerships and networks with key institutions and agencies both nationally and internationally.
 Our research pages detail some recent projects researchers have been engaged in.

 We collaborate with other Warwick departments including Film and Television, Sociology, the Centre for Interdisciplinary Methodologies, Warwick Business School and the Institute for Advanced Teaching and Learning.
 Centre members contribute to the university’s Global Research Priorities and we also work alongside our colleagues in the Department Theatre and Performance Studies, which has a well-established tradition of combining both theoretical and practical instruction.